Are you ready to move to the next phase in your life and business career?

 I stayed in the self-employed realm of the cashflow quadrant for about 2 years.
 I was building WordPress websites and selling marketing services.

-Personally, I’m grateful for being in that role for the time I was, I had moved up in that cashflow quadrant.
+Personally, I’m grateful for being in that role.
 I learned new skills internet skills in a condensed period of time that I still use today.

 And what it really did was to free up several hours in my day.
-My commute time was gone, I worked from my home, I could even work anywhere I wanted with an internet connection.
+My commute time was gone, I worked from my home, I could even log in anywhere I wanted with an internet connection.

 My lifestyle value went up significantly because I could work anytime and anywhere I wanted to and made a higher amount without any fixed paycheck to deal with.

-This is where I’ve made the biggest cashflow quadrant change.
+This is where I’ve made the biggest change.

 The business level for entrepreneurs and internet marketers is to have a business with systems over a ton of employees.
 I’m all about no employee businesses.